-(18) The citrate of this element can be used to prevent kidney stones and is used as a laxative to prepare for colonoscopies.
+(13) The citrate of this element can be used to prevent kidney stones and is used as a laxative to prepare for colonoscopies.
 Calcined dolomite can be used to purify this element.
-Grignard [[green-YARD]] reagents are characterized by containing this element.
 This element's sulfate is often used for anti-inflammatory soaks and is called epsom salt.
 In a flame test, this element emits bright white light.
 For the point, name this alkali earth metal with number 12.